-Toni Elyea enters her second season as head coach of the women's volleyball program.
+Toni Elyea enters her fourth season as head coach of the women's volleyball program.
 She also serves as the assistant coach for the Crusaders men's program.

-In her first season, Elyea led the Belmont Abbey to a 16-14 overall record and No. 3 North seed in the Conference Carolinas Championship.
-The Crusaders finished 9-7 in league play, before falling the quarterfinal round of the postseason tournament.
+In the initial campaign, the Crusaders earned a No. 3 North seed with a 9-7 mark in league play, before falling the quarterfinal round of the postseason tournament.
+Last year, The Abbey earned a home quarterfinal game with a 19-13, 12-4 record and advanced to the league semifinals.
 She mentored outside hitter Hannah Schellenberg, who became the school's first All-America selection and a two-time conference Player of the Year pick.
 In addition, middle blocker Caitlin Hankins and setter Gabby Martinez each were second-team all-conference choices.

 Elyea came to Belmont Abbey after working the past six seasons as the head coach at Saint Mary's College in South Bend, Ind., an all-women's college that competed at the NCAA Division III level.
 In 2009, her first season leading the Belles, she saw one of her players receive first team all-conference honors along with two Player of the Week selections.
 After bringing in a very strong first-year class in 2011, Elyea's team improved in nearly every statistical category.